 The sample addition method has all the advantages of standard addition and is used in exactly the same way, except that a small volume of sample is added to a larger volume of standard.
-It is most useful when only small amounts of sample are available, or for highly concentrated samples.
-The on-screen display is very similar to that for Standard Addition (above).
+It is most useful when only small amounts of sample are available, or for highly concentrated or high ionic strength samples.

-3f) ISE Continuous Recording.
+3f) ISE Continuous Recording